IronCoreLabs/ironcorelabs.github.io/products/ironsftp/index.md

    header="Overview"
    id="overview"
    details="
-An open-source [fork of OpenSSH][ironssh] and drop-in replacement for command-line SFTP, **IronSFTP** brings painless end-to-end encryption to existing servers running SSH.
+IronSFTP is an open-source [fork of OpenSSH][ironssh] and drop-in replacement for command-line SFTP. **IronSFTP** brings painless end-to-end encryption to existing servers running SSH.
 Encryption keys are automatically derived from the SSH key and the public keys are published to the server.
-Uploaded files are encrypted to the person uploading and optionally encrypted to other users.
-Key files and encryption is compatible with [GPG 2.1+][gpg21] and uses the \"[safe][safecurves]\" elliptic curve Curve25519.
+Uploaded files are encrypted to the person uploading and optionally to other users.
+Key files and encryption are compatible with [GPG 2.1+][gpg21] and uses the \"[safe][safecurves]\" elliptic curve Curve25519.

 The user experience with IronSFTP is nearly identical to standard SFTP with new commands for sharing files with other users.
    "